 Regular use of the pool will cause the water levels to change invariably.
 However, make sure to check the water level every time you use a skimmer or vacuum to clean the pool.
 You can also use tools (like Aqua Level) that help maintain the optimal water level without constant checking or intervention on your part.

 When Should You Replace The Pool Filter?

-You may notice that even after thoroughly cleaning your pool filter, it records a pressure measurement of the initial pressure + (approximately) 6 PSI.
-So, if your filters initially had a measurement of 10 PSI, and after cleaning, they showed a measurement of 16 PSI, it is a clear sign that you need to replace the filter.
+Even after thoroughly cleaning your pool filter, you may notice that it records a pressure measurement of the initial pressure + (approximately) 6 PSI.
+So, if your filters initially had a measurement of 10 PSI, and after cleaning, they showed a measurement of 16 PSI, it is clear that you need to replace the filter.

 Of course, you can wait till the next cleaning session to change them finally.
 Once you have cleaned the filters, you may use them till the pressure records 8 to 10 PSI more than the initial PSI.

 That being said, it is recommended to replace your pool filters once every 3 to 5 years.

 The filters endure a high amount of wear and tear during this time and will not work optimally.